 Looking to case law, the trial court determined that OFW was not obligated to save the video evidence because Osmulski never submitted a written request for them to preserve it.

 Her request was denied, and the jury found Osmulski 65% liable for her accident.

-Based on legal precedent, Florida’s Third District Court of Appeals agreed with the trial court’s ruling, but included in its opinion the hope that Florida’s legislature will address the issue of digital evidence preservation.
+Based on legal precedent, Florida’s Third District Court of Appeals agreed with the trial court’s ruling but included in its opinion the hope that Florida’s legislature will address the issue of digital evidence preservation.

 Although OFW apparently did not take reactionary steps to destroy evidence which would have been beneficial to Ms. Osmulski in court, the fact is that this case went to trial without video evidence that could have cleared a key point in this case: did Ms. Osmulski contribute to her own fall by running through the store’s entrance.

 Currently, many digital databases are purged at regular intervals, commonly 30 or 60 days, but sometimes even sooner than that.
 Homeowners and businesses are not required to preserve this information without a written request by a suing party.
-Therefore it is imperative that injured persons speak with an attorney immediately following a slip and fall or other incident so that proper actions may be taken to preserve evidence before it is automatically wiped clean in the course of normal operations.
+Therefore it is imperative that injured persons speak with an attorney immediately following a slip and fall or other incidents so that proper actions may be taken to preserve evidence before it is automatically wiped clean in the course of normal operations.

 Call us or stop by our offices at 43 Cincinnati Avenue in Downtown St. Augustine if you have any questions about an accident, slip and fall or other injury for which you may be entitled to compensation under Florida law.

 Canan Law, the most respected team of attorneys in St. Augustine, keeps you informed with blog posts discussing legal terms and Florida court cases that matter to you.
 Ask your legal question today with our website’s live chat feature!